zilexa/Flexget-instructions/README.md

 Organising everything:
 - Searches and downloads matching subtitles for all downloads.
 - Moves & renames files to organise them properly in your folders (Movies\movie name\..., TVshows\series name\...).
 The series/movies title, episode or year, quality and releasegroup will be in the name.
-This allows you to search and find subtitles using your TV remote during playblack in Kodi.
+This allows you to easily search and find subtitles in the future using your TV remote during playblack in Kodi.
+Note that Flexget is much better at this task so chance is very slim you ever need to do this.
 - Keeps Transmission, which is used for downloading, clean.
 - Triggers an update of your Kodi library after files have been processed.